MichlF/sports_object_detection/README.md

 - [ ] Instead of using TrackNet, either implement TrackNetV2 or create a custom dataset and train YOLO to detect the tennis ball reliably.
 This is likely to massively increase performance as TrackNet accounts for almost 80% of the total processing time.
 - [ ] Add transformations for video footage with a moving camera (perspective)
 - [ ] Improve player vs. non-player detection
-- [ ] Provide code adaptations to fully support other sports

 ### Limitations